tarantool/doc/doc/2.1/reference/reference_sql/sql.rst

 Sorting order:

 * The default order is ASC (ascending), the optional order is DESC (descending).
-* NULLs come first, then numbers (INTEGER or NUMBER), then STRINGs, then BLOBs.
+* NULLs come first, then numbers (INTEGER or NUMBER), then STRINGs, then VARBINARYs.
 * Within STRINGs, ordering is according to collation.
 * Collation may be specified within the ORDER BY column-list, or may be default.